-If your baby becomes overtired and fatigues, a hormone known as cortisol is released, which can severely interfere with the sleep cycle of the baby, making it more irregular.
+If your baby becomes overtired and fatigued, a hormone known as cortisol is released, which can severely interfere with the baby’s sleep cycle, making it more irregular.

 On the flip side, if your baby sleeps for too long during the day, their good night’s sleep can also be compromised.

-Look out for your baby’s sleepiness cues to identify when they are tired and probably need a nap and try to maintain a consistent nap schedule to make sure they are getting just the right amount of sleep.
+Look out for your baby’s sleepiness cues to identify when they are tired and probably need a nap and try to maintain a consistent nap schedule to ensure they get just the right amount of sleep.